 Under federal Child Care Development Block Grant (CCDBG) regulation 45 CFR §98.21(a)(2)(iii), states may initially qualify a family for assistance if the parent is seeking employment or engaging in job search and may end assistance after a minimum of three months if the parent has not found employment.

+On June 15, 2021, TWC’s three-member Commission (Commission) approved a temporary waiver for §809.41(a)(3)(B) to provide additional flexibility, allowable under federal CCDBG law and regulations, to support families who do not meet the activity requirements when eligibility is determined.
+This waiver allowed up to three months of child care, with zero parent share of cost (PSOC) for parents searching for work.
+This waiver was codified into the Child Care Services rules through rule amendments that were adopted on October 3, 2022.

-However, unemployed parents who are looking for work are not initially qualified to receive child care subsidies under Texas Workforce Commission (TWC) Chapter 809 Child Care Services rule §809.41.
-According to §809.50(a)(2), only families in which the parents are working or in education and/or training for at least 25 hours a week for a single-parent family or 50 hours a week for a two-parent family are initially qualified to receive child care subsidies.
-Once determined eligible and receiving child care, if a parent has a permanent job loss, the parent is afforded a three-month period of child care under §809.51(b) to provide the parent with an opportunity to become reemployed.
+Unemployed parents who are looking for work may qualify to receive child care subsidies under Texas Workforce Commission (TWC) Chapter 809 Child Care Services rule §809.41(a)(3)(B).
+According to §809.56 a parent who is searching for work, including a parent in a dual-parent family, is eligible for 12 months of child care services if at initial eligibility determination the family does not meet the minimum participation requirements for At-Risk Child Care.
+However, retaining eligibility for the full 12 months is contingent upon the unemployed parent finding work within three months of eligibility determination.

 Additionally, CCDBG regulations set forth parameters for how states are required to establish the parent co-payment.
 Per 45 CFR §98.45(k)(2), co-payments must be based on family income and size.
 According to 45 CFR §98.21(a)(3), “Lead Agencies cannot increase family co-payment amounts, established in accordance with §98.45(k), within the minimum 12-month eligibility period….”

-On June 15, 2021, TWC’s three-member Commission (Commission) approved a temporary waiver for §809.41(a)(3)(B) to provide additional flexibility, allowable under federal CCDBG law and regulations, to support families who do not meet the activity requirements when eligibility is determined.
-This waiver will allow up to three months of child care, with zero parent share of cost (PSOC) for parents searching for work.

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”